Identify

 What is the method of screening? (e.g., individual uses a tablet or paper; face to face by a peer, case manager, or licensed clinician)

-What happens when positive screen? (e.g., who assesses if different than who/how screened, detail the process to transfer to person who will assess)
+What happens when an individual has a positive screen? (e.g., who assesses if different than who/how screened, detail the process to transfer to person who will assess)

 What are documentation requirements? (e.g., the screener embedded in the EHR, included in a progress note)